RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/shared/core/events.md

  | as_sub_state() -> Dict[Text, Union[None, Text, List[Optional[Text]]]]
 ```

-Turns a UserUttered event into a substate containing information about entities,
+Turns a UserUttered event into features.

-intent and text of the UserUttered
+The substate contains information about entities, intent and text of the
+`UserUttered` event.

 **Returns**: